marvelandsnap/timber-skill-test/README.md

     - SCSS variables and at least one function or mixin;
     - responsive design techniques.

-### Typography

-- Use Google Fonts to incorporate [Montserrat](https://fonts.google.com/specimen/Montserrat) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) into your template.

 ### JavaScript

 - Write your JavaScript using ES6, which will be compiled using our theme’s `gulp` tasks.
-- Demonstrate combined usage of *both* ES6 and jQuery to:
+- Demonstrate combined usage of *both* ES6 and jQuery (interactivity) to:
     - filter the `team_member` custom post type by the `department` custom taxonomy using Ajax, and display a “no results found” message where appropriate;
     - display team members’ biographies in a styled popup;
     - add simple animations to the page, e.g. fading in elements as they enter the viewport.
 You can use jQuery’s animation methods or apply classes containing your own CSS animations.